 About Modern & Contemporary Art Sales

+Our Modern & Contemporary Art Auctions have a diverse range of art offerings.
+We hold twice yearly sales of Modern & Contemporary Art that service our domestic and international clients.
 We handpick the lots for the auctions from private collections, as well as private estates, Artists, galleries and house clearances.
-We strive to provide a much-anticipated auction every 6 months, with a wide variety of works that assign themselves to different styles, periods, and genres.
+We strive to provide a much-anticipated auction every 3 months, with a wide variety of works that assign themselves to different styles, periods, and genres.

 If you are interested in consigning, Modern & Contemporary Art then please contact one of our specialists without any obligation.

-UPCOMING MODERN & CONTEMPORARY ART AUCTION
+PREVIOUS MODERN & CONTEMPORARY ART AUCTION

 Dessel 2023